-Current cyber risk management ignores the risks arising from dependence on that "distant digital perfection," - aggregations of cyber risk that lie outside an organization's internal servers and firewalls: counterparties, outsourcing or contractual partners, supply chains, upstream infrastructure, disruptive new technologies, and external shocks.
+Current cyber risk management ignores the risks arising from dependence on that "distant digital perfection," aggregations of cyber risk that lie outside an organization's internal servers and firewalls: counterparties, outsourcing or contractual partners, supply chains, upstream infrastructure, disruptive new technologies, and external shocks.

-Recommendations for the automotive industry Embrace new technologies but carefully manage the risk:
+Recommendations for the IT industry Embrace new technologies but carefully manage the risk:

-The automotive industry must embrace new technologies and allow for a more modern technology-driven manufacturing process, especially using the cloud and robotics and other IT-driven systems.
-The automotive industry relies heavily on these complex and highly interconnected technologies which are now tightly coupled with nearly every aspect of design, assembly, production, and distribution.
+IT companies must embrace new technologies and allow for more modern technology-driven manufacturing or business processes, depending especially on outsourced cloud storage and services and IT-driven advanced manufacturing systems.
+Companies are heavily reliant on these complex and highly interconnected technologies, which are tightly coupled with nearly every aspect of design, production, and sales.

 But these technologies will likely prove to be riskier than currently assumed: even when one system may be well understood, its interaction with all the others is not, especially in the face of increased cyber disruptions and attackers.
+The coupling of poorly understood technologies means disruptions will likely come with increasing frequency and intensity and intellectual property can be stolen with regularity, even from well-protected companies.